tlambert03/conda-bundler/README.md

   -h, --help            show this help message and exit -y, --noconfirm       Replace existing app and resources without asking
                         for confirmation
-  -i , --icon           Icon file (in .icns format) for the bundle.
-  --distpath            Where to put the bundled app (default: ./dist) --buildpath           Where to put build resources (default: ./build) --py                  Python version to bundle. (default 3.8) --nodmg               Do not package app into .dmg file.
+  -d, --nodmg           Do not package app into .dmg file.
 By default a
+                        DMG will be created
+  -i PATH, --icon PATH  Icon file (in .icns format) for the bundle.
+  --distpath PATH       Where to put the bundled app (default: ./dist) --buildpath PATH      Where to put build resources (default: ./build) --py VERSION          Python version to bundle. (default 3.8) --pip-install [ ]     Install these pip packages.
+Multiple arguments
-                        DMG will be created --pip-install         Install these pip packages.
-Multiple arguments accepted as would be passed to pip install.
+                        accepted as would be passed to pip install.
 If not provided, will attempt to `pip install <app_name>` using `app_name` argument.
 If '--pip-install' IS
                         provided, then 'app_name' will NOT be installed unless explicitly included in this list.
-  --conda-include       directories in conda environment to include when
+  --conda-include [ ]   directories in conda environment to include when
                         bundling
-  --conda-exclude       glob patterns (from base conda environment) to exclude
+  --conda-exclude [ ]   glob patterns (from base conda environment) to
-                        when bundling
+                        exclude when bundling
+  --cert-name KEY       Optional name of certificate in keychain with which
+                        to sign app.
+By default, uses ad-hoc code signing.
+                        Pass "" to skip signing altogether.
+  --test [ [ ...]]
+Optional test commands to run after app bundling,
+                        but before code signing and dmg formation.
-  --log-level           Amount of detail in build-time console messages.
+  --log-level LEVEL     Amount of detail in build-time console messages.
-                        may be one of TRACE, DEBUG, INFO, WARN, ERROR, CRITICAL (default: WARN) --clean               Delete all folders created by this bundler and exit.
+                        may be one of TRACE, DEBUG, INFO, WARN, ERROR, CRITICAL (default: WARN) --clean               Delete all folders created by this bundler, then exit.
+  --make-dmg APP_PATH   Bundle prebuilt .app into a DMG, then exit.
 ```